jayplin/ATdIT2_ML/assignment_1.md

 Some numbers are more difficult to predict with KNN amd to cluster with K-means.
 Show why.
 Start with examples, and get more general

-# E KNN and K-means CIFAR
+# E KNN and K-means CIFAR- in progress
 _5 points_

 transform cifar-10 to grayscale.
+    -done

 - Does knn work similarly good?
+    -done
 - Does k-means work similarly good?
+    -done
-- Demonstrate this similar to  B, C and D
+- Demonstrate this similar to  B, C-done and D

 # F Linear regression BOSTON
 _5 points_